-The best way to contact the GTAs and me is via CANVAS messengers.
-Please email me or your designated GTAs to schedule a virtual meeting or at an alternative time if the above times do not work for you.
+\The best way to contact the GTAs and me is via CANVAS messengers.
+Please email me or your designated GTAs to schedule a virtual or in-person meeting at an alternative time if the above times do not work for you.